BrandonErbLegacy/iter_3/readme.md

  - CRUD functions feel repetitive
  - Creating UI & hooking it up is time consuming
    - This is a direct result of the UI/Network not having a clean connection
-   - Results are also a pain to pass back and forth
+   - Results are also a pain to pass back and forth (Something similar to callback hell)
  - Plugin system is a bit quirky